shreyas07-anonymous/CivicSight-Capstone/README.md

 ## 2. The Solution: CivicSight
 CivicSight is a Multi-Agent system that transforms a single photo into a **Quantified Risk Assessment**.
 It moves governance from "Reactive Repairs" to "Proactive Auditing."

+### 💡 Why AI Agents?
+A standard script can detect a pothole, but it cannot reason about budget constraints or remember context from two weeks ago.
+Multi-Agent orchestration allows us to separate Observation (Agent-V) from Logic (Risk Tool) and Reasoning (Agent-P), preventing hallucinations and ensuring safety-critical accuracy.

 ### 🚀 Key Capabilities
 1.  **Quantifies Risk:** Uses Computer Vision to assign a specific `Risk Index` (0-100) based on severity and environmental context.
 2.  **Long-Term Memory:** Remembers every audit.
 If you upload a photo of a location that has been reported before, it flags it as a **"Recurring Issue"**.